- What is d-portal?

 Contact us - support@iatistandard.org

-Mismatch between ‘Identifier’ in publisher’s profile in the IATI Registry, and reporting-org in that publisher’s data – this will show zeroes in the publisher’s data until the two are matched.
+Mismatch between ‘Identifier’ in organisation’s profile in the IATI Registry, and reporting-org in that organisation’s data – this will show zeroes in the organisation’s data until the two are matched.

 Transaction type code not present.